-The modelling shows that by using a Be Lean approach with enhanced fabricefficiency and passive measures together with the existing efficient gas-fired CHP and boiler systems at the hotel, the predicted regulated emissions are reduced by 12% compared to the based case.
+The modelling shows that by using a Be Lean approach with enhanced fabricefficiency and passive measures together with the existing efficient gas-fired CHP and boiler systems at the hotel, the predicted regulated emissions are reduced by 15.6% compared to the base case.

 Options for renewable energy were explored.
 An 80m2 PV array could be installed on the roof of the proposed plant facilities and hotel accommodation building but this would be heavily shaded by adjacent buildings.
-This would result in a predicted reduction of regulated CO2 emissions of 22% compared to the based case (including the 12% already accounted for by passive measures and the CHP).
+This would result in a predicted reduction of regulated CO2 emissions of 17.8% compared to the based case (including the 15.6% already accounted for by passive measures and the CHP).
+The reduction in CO2 emissions from PV is 2.7%.

 However, to achieve this reduction the PV array would be highly inefficient because it is heavily shaded by adjacent buildings.
-Therefore it is not proposed to proceed with the PV array on the basis that it would be inefficient and a poor use of resources.
+Therefore, it is not proposed to proceed with the PV array on the basis that it would be inefficient and a poor use of resources.